-Interval halving (Bisection) method in Scala
+Interval halving (Bisection) method in Scala (OOP and FP styles)

 I just picked up an old college textbook named Applied Numerical Analysis, and curious to see what the Interval Halving method (also known as the Bisection Method) would look like in Scala, I decided to code it up.
 Considering that Scala is similar to the Java programming language, if anyone else needs the Interval-Halving method in Java, this code can easily be adapted to Java as well.

-After writing the code first in what I'd call a "Java style", I then modified the code to be a little more Scala-like.
-I'll show the source code for both versions here.
+After writing the code first in what I’d call a “Java style,” I then modified the code to be a little more Scala-like.
+I’ll show the source code for both versions here.

-(1) The interval-halving (bisection) method, Java style
+The interval-halving (bisection) method, Java/OOP style

 package numerical_analysis